jhand1993/Stan_workshop_fall2022/README.md

 If you want to use the conda environment I use, from the repository's base directory run the following in your terminal:
 >conda env create -f environment.yml.

-Alternatively (or if the environment.yml install method fails), we will be using the following packages:
+Alternatively (or if the environment.yml install method fails), we will be using the following packages for Python 3.9:
 - PyStan 3.5 (install with pip)
 - matplotlib
 - scipy